-Bridges Hull has a Management Committee made up of 3 Trustees and the 2 Senior Youth workers who meet every 3 months and are responsible for the strategic direction and policy of the charity.
+Bridges Hull has a Management Committee made up of 3 Trustees and the 2 Senior Youth workers who meet (1 person may dial in remotely to the meeting) every 3-6 months and are responsible for the strategic direction and policy of the charity.
 At present the Committee has five members from a variety of professional backgrounds relevant to the work of the charity.
 The youth workers are fully involved in the discussions but do not vote on issues.